ysd2004/spatialcropyieldJAAE/README.md

 # R Data and Code: Yun and Gramig (JAAE 2021)

 This repository is to share the *R* data and code replicating the main results (Table 3 and Table S2) published in Yun and Gramig (JAAE 2021).
-Modifying the code peroperly, all results in Yun and Gramig (2021) can be reproducible.
+Modifying the code properly, all results in Yun and Gramig (2021) can be reproducible.

 GitHub Repository maintained by: Seong Yun\
 Department of Agricultural Economics\